 Extramural Organization: An eligible non-DOD organization.
-Examples of extramural organizations include academic institutions, biotechnology companies, foundations, federal government organization other than the DOD, and research institutes.
+Examples of extramural organizations include academic institutions, biotechnology companies, foundations, federal government organizations other than the DOD, and research institutes.

 Intramural DOD Organization: A DOD laboratory, DOD military treatment facility, and/or DOD activity embedded within a civilian medical center.
-Intramural Submission: Application submitted by a DOD organization for an intramural investigator working within a DOD laboratory or military treatment facility or in a DOD activity embedded within a civilian medical center.
+Intramural Submission: An application submitted by a DOD organization for an intramural investigator working within a DOD laboratory or military treatment facility or in a DOD activity embedded within a civilian medical center.

-USAMRAA makes awards to eligible organizations, not to individuals.
+The USAMRAA makes awards to eligible organizations, not to individuals.

 II.C.1.b.
-Principal Investigator
+Principal Investigator and Mentor

-Funding Level I:
+Funding Level I - Pathway to Independence Option: